Adarsh-Doddigarla/CODETECH-TASK1/README.md

 # My Portfolio

 ## Introduction
 Welcome to my portfolio!
-This project showcases my skills and projects as a UI/UX Designer.
-It serves as a digital resume where you can explore my work and learn more about my experience.
+This project showcases my personal portfolio website to showcase my work and skills in a visually appealing and user-friendly manner.
+Focusing on improving the layout, navigation, and visual design to create a professional and engaging user experience.

 ## Technologies Used
 - HTML